wyn/baking-potato/README.md

 ## Testing

 The game mechanics of Baking-potato have been manually tested on a local [Flextesa](https://gitlab.com/tezos/flextesa) instance and on the [Florence testnet](https://florencenet.tzkt.io/).

+> WARNING: FA2 aspects of the game contract have not been fully tested yet.

 ## Thanks